-AU Course Audit No effect on GPA.
+Abbreviation Meaning Effect on GPA AU Course Audit No effect on GPA.
 EX Credit by Exam Course credit achieved by exam.
-1 Incomplete No effect on GPA until four weeks after the end date of course.
-Grade becomes F if letter grade is not received within the fourweek period or formal arrangements for completion are not made.
-IP In Progress Represents the course in which the student is currently registered.
-N No Report or In Progress No grade report received or course in progress. Р Pass Represents work was completed at or above the passing standard in a pass / fail course but is not included in the GPA calculation.
-F Fail Represents work was completed at lower than the passing standard in a pass / fail course but is not included in the GPA calculation.
+I Incomplete No effect on GPA until four weeks after the end date of course.
+Grade becomes F if letter grade is not received within the four-week period or formal arrangements for completion are not made.
+IP In Progress Represents a course in which the student is currently registered. Ν No Report or In Progress No grade report received or course in progress. Ρ Pass Represents work was completed at or above the passing standard in a pass/fail course but is not included in the GPA calculation.
+F Fail Represents work was completed at lower than the passing standard in a pass/fail course but is not included in the CPA calculation.
 PL Credit for Prior Learning Credit achieved by demonstrated learning experience.
 R Repeated Course Designates a course repeated for grade betterment.
 The prior grade is removed from cumulative GPA calculation. Т Transfer Credit Transfer credit from a course taken at another institution of higher learning that is accepted at Bellin College.
 WF Withdrawal/ Failing Withdrawal from a course after the sixth week of a 15-week semester or after 40% of the course has been completed.
 W Withdraw Dropped course before 40% of course is completed.
 No effect on GPA.